Chicago mayoral debate sees Paul Vallas, Brandon Johnson clash on policing, education, taxes, more

 "I didn't want to turn it into a free for all.
 Plus, you know, this is what Johnson's gonna do," he said.

-Vallas did go after Johnosn, a member of the Chicago Teachers Union, over the school shutdowns during the COVID-19 pandemic.
+Vallas, the former head of Chicago Public Schools, did go after Johnson, who is trailing Vallas in the most recent polls and is a member of the Chicago Teachers Union, over the school shutdowns during the COVID-19 pandemic.

 "Brandon was in part responsible for the shutting down of one of the poorest school systems in the country with devastating consequences for 15 consecutive months," Vallas accused.